-This was a three month (1st March- 30th June 2018) prospective cross-sectional study using a modified Edinburgh Handedness Inventory (EHI)[27].
+This was a three month (1st March- 30th June 2018) prospective cross-sectional descriptive study using a modified Edinburgh Handedness Inventory (EHI) [27].
 A total of 300 questionnaires were distributed to 300 respondents who consented to participate in the study.
 These questionnaires were distributed during the weekly hospital departmental clinical meetings which have in attendance different cadres of health workers.
-Questionnaires were also distributed to respondents in the wards, laboratories and offices within the University of Benin Teaching Hospital (UBTH) Nigeria where phone use is very common for medicare and communication.
+Questionnaires were also distributed to respondents in the wards, laboratories and offices within the University of Benin Teaching Hospital (UBTH) Nigeria where phone use is very common for medical care and communication.
 Questions include sample questions such as which hand is routinely used for activities like writing and picking up objects, which hand do you use most times to make or answer phone calls, which ear do you use for phone conversation, what is the reasons for the answer, if one ear functions better, if use of mobile phone helped discover which ear functions better.
-The responses to these questions formed the data which was analysed using Microsoft excel® and results presented as figures and tables.
+The responses to these questions formed the data which was analysed using descriptive statistics on SPSS 19.0, Pearson's two tailed test of significance for our correlation and results presented in figures and tables.